cfpb/consumerfinance.gov/helm/README.md

 ## Optionals
 ### `ingress-nginx`
-We use `ingress-nginx` as a cluster wide proxy similar to how we used an `nginx` container in `explorer-docker`.
-To deploy `ingress-nginx` to your local Kubernetes, run the following (change the ports that the services binds to localhost on if needed, default is 80 and 443):
+We use `ingress-nginx` as a cluster wide proxy to be able to map `*.localhost` to multiple deployments (CFGOV, Grafana, etc) locally.
+To deploy `ingress-nginx` to your local Kubernetes, run the following (change the ports that the services binds to on localhost if needed, default is 80 and 443):

     helm upgrade --install ingress-nginx ingress-nginx \
       --set controller.service.ports.http=80 \